MROMERO2100/core-code-bootcamp-backlog/README.md

           <li><span><strong>BIN: 1100101011111110</strong></span></li>
        </ul>
       <li>Use a Low-level language, for example MIPS aseembler, to do so, you will need to follow <a href="/corecodeio/bootcamp-from-scratch/blob/main/src/technologies/2022/week1/resources/MIPS.md">this</a> guide.
 We recomend to check the guide first but also <a href="https://courses.cs.vt.edu/cs2506/Fall2014/Notes/L04.MIPSAssemblyOverview.pdf" rel="nofollow">this</a> presentation could be helpful.</li>
-      <li>Base on the examples and the guide of the low-level language:
+      <li>Base on the examples and the guide of the low-level language:</li>
         <ul>
             <li>5.1 Create a program to add two numbers given by the user. <span>&#10003; Done</span></li>
     <pre><code>